-So when they say "practice," it implies the things before (study) and after (feedback).
+So when they say "practice," it implies the things before (study) and after (feedback/review).

 Set aside your fear or ego.
 Bar preparation is emotional preparation.
+Get things wrong.
 It's OK to be embarrassed.
 Embarrassment is the best way to learn and carve the lesson into the grooves of your brain.
 You can avoid the ultimate embarrassment of not seeing your name on the pass list.